The Joy Luck Club (novel): Feathers from a Thousand Li Away

-The first section, "Feathers from a Thousand Li Away", introduces the Joy Luck Club through daughter Jing-Mei Woo, whose late mother Suyuan Woo founded the Joy Luck Club, and focuses on the four mothers.
-Jing-Mei relates the story of how her mother Suyuan was the wife of an officer in the Kuomintang during World War II and how she was forced to flee from her home in Kweilin and abandon her twin daughters.
+The first section, "Feathers from a Thousand Li Away", introduces the Joy Luck Club through daughter Jing-Mei "June" Woo, whose late mother Suyuan Woo founded the Joy Luck Club, and focuses on the four mothers.
+June relates the story of how her mother Suyuan was the wife of an officer in the Kuomintang during World War II and how she was forced to flee from her home in Kweilin and abandon her twin daughters along with her belongings.
 Suyuan later found out that her first husband died.
-She later married Canning Woo and immigrated to the United States where their daughter, Jing-Mei, was born.
+She later married Canning Woo and immigrated to the United States where their daughter, June, was born.
 Suyuan and Canning attempted to find Suyuan's daughters, and Canning assumed that Suyuan had given up hope.
-Jing-Mei, who has been asked to take her mother's place in the Joy Luck Club, learns from the other mothers that her half-sisters are alive.
-They ask that Jing-Mei go to China and meet her sisters, and tell them about Suyuan's death.
+June, who has been asked to take her mother's place in the Joy Luck Club, learns from the other mothers that her half-sisters are alive.
+They ask that June go to China and meet her sisters, and tell them about Suyuan's death.

 The other three mothers relate the stories of their childhood.
 An-Mei Hsu's story relates how her mother left her family to become the third concubine of Wu Tsing, a rich merchant, while An-Mei was raised by her maternal grandmother.
 Her mother returns only to cut off a piece of her flesh to cook a soup in hopes of healing An-Mei's grandmother, though An-Mei's grandmother still dies.

 Lindo Jong explains how in childhood she was forced into a loveless marriage and was pressured by her mother-in-law's desire for Lindo to produce grandchildren.
 Through her own ingenuity, Lindo fabricates a convincing story to annul her marriage and emigrate to the United States.